hzlbbfrog/CrackMamba/README.md

 This repository mainly includes 2 parts:
 - [ ] Code of **CrackMamba**
 - [ ] A simple tutorial about how to install Mamba
+- [ ] A tutorial about how to play deep learning on a Jetson device

 ## 📌 Updates
 - **`2024/07/23`**: The preprint of our paper is publicly available on arXiv.
 Link → [Arxiv Paper](https://arxiv.org/abs/2407.15714).